Rlee-94/Weather-App/README.md

 ### TO Do's

--I wasn't able to figure out how to make a separate function for creating a card and then passing my destructured variables to that function.
+- I wasn't able to figure out how to make a separate function for creating a card and then passing my destructured variables to that function.
--Everything is in the renderWeather() function and I know this is not feasible and doesn't practice the principles of DRY.
+- Everything is in the renderWeather() function and I know this is not feasible and doesn't practice the principles of DRY.
 I hope with more practice, I can come back and reformat this code.

 ## Author